Drew Lewis: Career

 In the 1950s he held several positions at Henkels and McCoy, Inc. In the 1960s he rose up the ranks of National Gypsum Company, becoming their assistant chairman in 1969.
 From 1972 to 1974 he was president and Chief Executive Officer (CEO) of Snelling and Snelling, Inc. In 1971, he was appointed as trustee in bankruptcy (along with Richardson Dilworth) for the Reading Company, the railroad company headquartered in Philadelphia, and guided the company through its successful reorganization and discharge from bankruptcy in 1980.

 From 1974 to 1981 he headed Lewis and Associates, a business consulting firm.
 He became involved in politics through a friend, Richard S. Schweiker, for whom he managed successful campaigns for the U.S. House of Representatives and U.S. Senate.
 During the 1960s and 1970s, he served in several political capacities: county committee member, chairman of the Pennsylvania Republican Party's finance committee, Republican candidate for governor in 1974, chairman of the Pennsylvania delegation to the 1976 Republican National Convention in Kansas City, Missouri, and the deputy chairman of the Republican National Committee.
 The Philadelphia Inquirer described him as "among the two or three most powerful Republicans in Pennsylvania and one of the most powerful in the Northeast."
 During the 1976 Republican presidential campaign, Lewis, as head of the powerful Pennsylvania delegation, had backed Gerald Ford, over challenger Ronald Reagan.
 At the Republican convention, Reagan announced that if nominated he would name Richard Schweiker, Lewis' friend, as his running mate.
 Lewis had already committed to Ford and so honored his word, and kept his delegation in line to help nominate Ford as the Republican candidate.
 Reagan remembered his loyalty in 1980, and appointed Lewis to head his Pennsylvania campaign organization.

 In 1980, Lewis served as Reagan's Pennsylvania campaign chairman.
 When Reagan was elected President, he named Lewis as his Secretary of Transportation, where he served from 1981 to 1983.
-During his tenure, the 1981 air traffic controllers strike occurred despite his efforts to avoid it.
+The 1981 air traffic controllers strike occurred during his tenure.
 When the strikers defied Reagan's threat to fire them if they did not return to work, it was Lewis who announced their controversial en masse dismissal.
 Another milestone was the enactment of the Surface Transportation Assistance Act of 1982, which included a gasoline tax increase and user fees to pay for improvements.
 By the time he left Washington, The Washington Post reported that Lewis was "generally regarded here as the most able domestic Cabinet officer in the administration."